vipadua/test-page/_posts/2021-09-06-mf-fundamentals-concepts.md

 1 - Go to [link] (https://github.com/gcartier94/test-page)
 2 - Select “Posts” folder
-3 - Find the section title you would like to update / or create a new file, for a new section 4 - Add you content on the text fiel.
-Git Hub uses Markdown [Tips for markdown] (https://www.markdownguide.org/basic-syntax/) 5 - Click in "Propose new file" and "Create a Pull Request"
+3 - Find the section title you would like to update / or create a new file, for a new section 4 - Add your content on the text fiel.
+Git Hub uses Markdown [Tips for markdown] (https://www.markdownguide.org/basic-syntax/)
+5 - Click in "Propose new file" and "Create a Pull Request"